How To Avoid Paying Taxes in 2025

 Itemized Deductions

-While most people commonly use the standard deduction because of its simplicity, itemized deductions allow you to make a detailed list of all payments or contributions that are tax deductible.
+Most people commonly use the standard deduction because of its simplicity.
+However, itemized deductions allow you to make a detailed list of all payments or contributions that are tax deductible.

 Payments for mortgage interest, property taxes, medical expenses, and local and state taxes fall under tax deductibles.